|

 Trim some of the fat from

-from each of the chops and put it in a medium heated frying pan.
+from each of the chops and put the fat in a medium heated frying pan.
 This will

 melt some of the lamb fat for use in the next couple of steps.
 Set the